 - Add the result back to the catalogue.
 Let LR do this, it will save you a lot of hunting and aggravation.

 - Export format: DNG.
-The most versatile raw format we have at this time as it conserves many of the camera settings as well, unlike TIFF that will discard them
+The most versatile raw format we have at this time as it conserves many of the camera settings as well, unlike TIFF that will discard them.
+Make sure the "Use lossy compression" checkbox is checked.

 - After export, do nothing and get back to Lightroom.